pantheon-systems/documentation/source/content/guides/autopilot/01-introduction.md

 ## Will Autopilot Work for Your Site?

-While Pantheon develops more features for Autopilot, some features aren't available yet.
-See the FAQ below for some examples.
+Pantheon is working on developing more features for Autopilot, yet some features are currently not available.
+Refer to the following FAQ section for more information.

 ## FAQ